 Sildenafil and vardenafil did not influence transepithelial sodium transport.
-Indeed, basal PDmax values and amiloride response were not modified 1 hour after nebulization with the drugs as compared to placebo (Figure 3).
-The correcting effect of vardenafil lasted at least 8 hours while that of sildenafil was progressively lost over time and was completely absent 8 hours after inhalation (Figure 4).
+Indeed, basal PD{max} values and amiloride response were not modified 1 h after nebulisation with the drugs as compared to placebo (fig. 3).
+The correcting effect of vardenafil lasted $\geqslant 8$ h, while that of sildenafil was progressively lost over time and was completely absent 8 h after inhalation (fig. 4).

-Aerosolized tadalafil
+Aerosolised tadalafil

 In our previous intraperitoneal data [7], the effect of tadalafil, a highly selective PDE5 inhibitor acting through a similar mechanism as sildenafil and vardenafil, on CFTR function could not be investigated due its extremely poor water solubility.
-As illustrated in Figure 5, chloride transport in F508del mice was completely restored 1 hour after nebulization with tadalafil as compared to placebo.
-Mean SumCl values after nebulization in CF animals reached values similar to those recorded in the placebo wild-type group (Figure 3).
-As for the two other PDE5 inhibitors, no effect was observed with taladafil on sodium transport (Figure 3).
+As illustrated in figure 5, chloride transport in F508del mice was completely restored 1 h after nebulisation with tadalafil as compared to placebo.
+Mean SumCl values after nebulisation in CF animals reached values similar to those recorded in the placebo wild-type group (fig. 3).
+As for the two other PDE5 inhibitors, no effect was observed with taladafil on sodium transport (fig. 3).